paperjs/paper.js/README.md

 	bower install paper

-Upon execution, you will find a `paper` folder inside the project's `component` folder.
+Upon execution, you will find a `paper` folder inside the project's `bower_components` folder.
 For more information on Bower and to learn about its features for dependence tracking, see <http://bower.io/>.

+## Which Version to Use?

+The various distributions come with three different pre-build versions of Paper.js, in minified and normal variants:

+- `paper-full.js` – The full version for the browser, including PaperScript support and Acorn.js
+- `paper-core.js` – The core version for the browser, without PaperScript support nor Acorn.js.
+Use this to shave off some bytes when working with JavaScript directly.
+- `paper-node.js` – The version for Node.js.
+It is recommended to install this through NPM, see below.

 ## Installing Paper.js for Node.js through NPM